MPs call for chance to scrutinise more DfT appointments to transport bodies

 MPs on the Transport Select Committee have said they want to be given greater oversight of appointments to transport regulators and agencies.

-In a report approving the appointment of former London City Airport chief executive Declan Collier as the next chair of the Office of Road and Rail, MPs said the Department for Transport should give them the chance to question secretaries of state Chris Grayling's nominees for other roles .
+In a report approving the appointment of former London City Airport chief executive Declan Collier as the next chair of the Office of Rail and Road, MPs said the Department for Transport should give them the chance to question secretaries of state Chris Grayling's nominees for other roles .

 The chair of the ORR, the regulator that oversees the rail network and the work of Highways England, is the only position where candidates must undergo a pre-appointment hearing by the transport committee.
 The MPs said posts including the chairs of the Civil Aviation Authority, Network Rail and HS2 should be subject to hearings to boost ministers’ accountability and public confidence in the process.